DeltaSLM/aternosgmbhwiki/faq-and-articles/adblocker.md

 It's hard for us to know what exactly is blocking the ads on your computer or your network, but if you get the Adblock message then something is blocking the ads. [https://support.aternos.org/hc/en-us/articles/360034748092](https://support.aternos.org/hc/en-us/articles/360034748092)

-If none of the given solutions in here or the official article work, try the following:
-Contact support@aternos.org or make a thread on https://board.aternos.org/ with the ID on the adblock warning and whether or not you can see ads when continuing.